zensoftio/typeground/README.md

 npm run start
 ```

-If you need to compile application for deployment
+If you need to compile application for deployment.

 ```
 npm run clean && npm run tsc